lzjqsdd/scikit-learn-doc-cn/doc/developers/contributing.rst

 Cloning
 -------
-For use with the :mod:`model_selection` module, an estimator must support the ``base.clone`` function to replicate an estimator.
+For using :class:`grid_search.GridSearch` or any functionality of the :mod:`cross_validation` module, an estimator must support the ``base.clone`` function to replicate an estimator.
 This can be done by providing a ``get_params`` method.
 If ``get_params`` is present, then ``clone(estimator)`` will be an instance of ``type(estimator)`` on which ``set_params`` has been called with clones of